The reimagined Sullenberger Aviation Museum will open its doors this summer in Charlotte, North Carolina.

 Sullenberger guided the flight to a safe landing moments later.

 On that flight, in seat 1D, was Ric Elias, the CEO of Red Ventures, the parent company of Lonely Planet.
-Elias has personally gifted $1 million toward the museum’s reimagination, with the official renaming coinciding with the fourteenth anniversary of what is still one of the most extraordinary moments in aviation history.
+Elias has personally gifted $1 million toward the museum’s reimagination, and recently took part in an Anderson Cooper CNN special marking the 15th anniversary, along with fellow passengers and Sully himself, to reflect on what is still one of the most extraordinary moments in aviation history.
 Lonely Planet as a company has also gifted $500,000 toward the project.